 Most people think that if they’ve lost the passcode on their device and the device somehow becomes locked, they’ve equally lost all the data on the device.
 This is true to some extent but there is something you can do to get your photos back if your iPad is disabled.
 This article will explore the different ways on how to recover photos from disabled iPad no matter with or without backup.

-It is however worth noting that if you hadn’t backed up some or all of the lost photos before you forgot your passcode, there is very little you can do to save the photos.
+It is, however, worth noting that if you hadn’t backed up some or all of the lost photos before you forgot your passcode, there is very little you can do to save the photos.
 You have to erase the iPad to gain access to it and this will erase all your data and settings.
 But you can still have a try: Connect your iPad to the computer and check if your computer and iTunes can detect your iPad to make a backup urgently.

-1Erase iPad and Recover Photos on a Locked iPad via iTunes
+Way 1.
+Erase iPad and recover photos on a locked iPad via iTunes

 If you had synced your device with iTunes, you can restore the device to get your photos back.
 Here’s how to do it.

 Step 2: Wait for iTunes to sync your device and then click on “Restore iPad.”
-Follow the prompts on the set up screen on your device and choose “Restore from iTunes Backup.”
+Follow the prompts on the setup screen on your device and choose “Restore from iTunes Backup.”

 Step 3: Choose the most relevant backup to restore the device.

 Way 2.
 How to Get Pictures Off a Disabled iPad via iCloud

 If you had set up Find my iPhone, you can easily use iCloud to erase and then restore the iPad even if you don’t have a passcode.
 Follow these simple steps to do it.

 Step 1: from any other device go to https://www.icloud.com/find and then sign in using your Apple ID.